grahamcarman/docs/astro/deploy-dags.md

 - You have access to the latest version of your Deployment's Astro project.
 - You can update your Deployment using the Astro CLI.
 - Your Deployment does not have [CI/CD enforcement](configure-deployment-resources.md#enforce-cicd-deploys) enabled.
 You can confirm this from the Cloud UI or by running [`astro deployment inspect`](cli/astro-deployment-inspect.md) command.

-:::warning be careful
+:::warning

 Carefully read and complete all of the following steps to ensure that your Deployment is not disrupted by enabling this feature.
 Crucially, you must trigger a DAG-based deploy to your Astro Deployment using `astro deploy --dags` immediately after you enable the DAG-only deploy feature.
-If you don't complete this step, your DAGs will not be refreshed in the Airflow UI until you update your Deployment.
+If you don't complete this step, your DAGs will not be available in the Airflow UI until you update your Deployment.

 :::